 Anyway, at the Bulgarian airport to fly back to Israel, another trio of young Israelis arrived with too much baggage due to having bought a foldable kayak and stuff.

 Upon joining the Israeli crowd, they just asked who had extra room in their suitcases to help them get their stuff back to Israel without paying overweight.

 My son and his friends immediately volunteered, and the sorting was done.

 The punchline is that this Israeli trio bought too much stuff KNOWING that they could count on their fellow Israelis to help them out before boarding!

-They didn't bother trying to plan or arrange for assistance beforehand because they were so sure that their compatriots would lend them a hand (or a suitcase, as the case may be).
+They didn't bother trying to plan or arrange for assistance beforehand because they trusted in their certainty that their compatriots would lend them a hand (or a suitcase, as the case may be).

-Also, the trust is interesting because once they all arrive in Israeli, it meant that they needed to trust my son and his friends to open their suitcases and get all the stuff back to the rightful owners before heading home.
+Also, their trust is interesting because once they all arrived in Israeli, it meant that they needed to trust my son and his friends to open their suitcases and get all the stuff back to the rightful owners before heading out of the airport.

 Sparkles: The Best Weapon We Have

-But there is a certain amount of trust, generosity of spirit, and good will that just can't be denied, and that Israeli Jews themselves don't appreciate as special or exceptional.
+But there is a certain amount of trust, generosity of spirit, and good will that can't be denied, and because they live in a predominantly Jewish society, Jews themselves born & raised in Eretz Yisrael don't appreciate these qualities as special or exceptional.

-But really, the best way to conquer our negative qualities is by planting and strengthening our good qualities.
+But really, the best way to conquer our negative qualities is by sowing and strengthening our good qualities.